abhijeetnishal/Build-Your-Own-X/social-media-app/Readme.md

   - **_Next.js_**: A React framework for building server-side rendered and statically generated web applications.
   - **_TypeScript_**: TypeScript is used throughout the project to ensure strong type safety and enhance the development process.
   - **_Tailwind CSS_**: Tailwind CSS is used for styling the frontend, offering a utility-first approach and speeding up the design process.
+  - **_Zustand_**: Zustand is a state management library for React, providing a simple and efficient way to manage application state.

 <br>